ForgeFlow/repair/repair_picking/README.rst

    component, repair", or "Pick component, repair, store removed component" to define the repair process.
-3. Define the "Repair Location", "Add Component to Repair" picking type, "Remove component from Repair" picking type, and "Repair Route" as needed.
+3. Define the "Repair Location", "Add Component to Repair" picking type, "Recycle component from Repair" picking type, and "Repair Route" as needed.

 Usage